 Kapil Sharma CLARIFIES On Rumours Of Him Throwing Shoe At Sunil; Wants To BLOCK Ali Asgar On Twitter

 Kapil Sharma is having the best phase of his life.
-The actor is married to love of his life Ginni Chatrath and his show The Kapil Sharma Show is one of the top shows on the TRP chart.
+The actor is married to the love of his life Ginni Chatrath and his show The Kapil Sharma Show is one of the top shows on the TRP chart.
 Yesterday (April 2), the actor-comedian celebrated his birthday with his wife Ginni Chatrath, family and close friends.
 His mom stole the limelight as she danced her heart out at the grand party.
 Although he was wished by many celebrities, the major highlight was Sunil Grover's wish.
 Sunil wished Kapil on Twitter and wrote, "Happy birthday @KapilSharmaK9. may God keeps you happy and healthy.
 Love and wishes bha ji. 🎂"

 Recently, Kapil was seen on Arbaaz Khan's chat show, Pinch by Arbaaz where he clarified about the much-talked about mid-air fight with Sunil Grover.
 Read on to know more.